FisaGamer/docs/docs/server-link.md

 ## Link By Ping

-To be able to link your server with a site under Azuriom by ping, you just have to add a new server with "Ping" as the link type. and fill in the requested information _(the default port of Minecraft is `25565`)_.
+To be able to link your server with a site under Azuriom by ping, you just have to add a new server with "Ping" as the link type, and fill in the requested information _(the default port of Minecraft is `25565`)_.

 ## link by Rcon